baketnk/l.nvim/README.md

 ## Contributing

-Contributions to lnvim are welcome!
+Contributions to l.nvim are welcome!
 Please open an issue or submit a pull request on the GitHub repository.

+If you have any comments or bugs or concerns please open an issue, actively developing this for myself but if it's useful to anyone else would love to assemble something.

 ## A Message From Your Local Consciousness